Blaenavon: Landmarks

 Parts of the town and surrounding country form the Blaenavon Industrial Landscape, selected as a World Heritage Site by UNESCO in 2000.
 Attractions in the town include the Big Pit National Coal Museum (an Anchor Point of the European Route of Industrial Heritage), Blaenavon Ironworks, the Pontypool and Blaenavon Railway and Blaenavon World Heritage Centre.
 The town has a male voice choir, a town band, and many historical walks through the local mountains.

 Transport

 A railway viaduct was constructed in 1790; the structure disappeared and was unearthed in a 2001 episode of the archaeology television programme Time Team.

 The Pontypool and Blaenavon Railway is a scenic attraction rich in geological and historical interest.
+This volunteer-run heritage line has heritage steam and diesel services taking passengers from the starting point at Furnace Sidings, down to Big Pit Halt along the branch line, then to the Whistle Inn halt in Garn yr Erw, before heading south towards Coed Avon, next to Blaenavon Cemetery – this is purely a terminus, not a passenger stop.
+Trains then return northbound via the restored Blaenavon High Level station back to the visitor centre and station at Furnace Sidings.

 Blaenavon lost both of its passenger railway stations — Blaenavon High Level station closed in 1941, and the last train from Blaenavon (Low Level) (to Newport via Pontypool Crane Street) ran in April 1962.
 The lower line had already been closed for more than a year before the Beeching Axe took place.
 The lower line's passenger service was among many in Gwent (Monmouthshire) which Ministry of Transport de-classified papers reveal were axed because of rail congestion in the Newport area following the newly opened Llanwern steelworks.

+There is a National Cycle Route from Blaenavon to Pontypool, largely along the track bed of the former railway line.

+There are several local bus services, including services to Brynmawr or Cwmbrân.
+The most frequent bus route runs to Newport via Varteg, Pontypool and Cwmbrân.